 If you’re bringing a bunch of reusable stuff (which you are, I hope, after reading this article) on your travels, you’ll probably want to wash your stuff sometimes.
 I get that.

-If you do plan on washing things during your trails, I recommend bringing a small bottle or package of eco-friendly detergent to keep your things squeaky clean.
+If you do plan on washing things during your trails, I recommend bringing some eco-friendly detergents to keep your things squeaky clean.
 Detergents often come with plastic micro-beads or chemicals that are extremely harmful to marine environments, so using green detergent helps eliminate those problems.

 This isn’t really a material thing, but I thought I’d throw it on here anyway.
 Carbon offsets are a great (and inexpensive) way to do your part in flying sustainably.
 A typical carbon offset will donate money to efforts that reduce or prevent carbon emissions, essentially offseting the amount of carbon you personally use with each flight you take.